rife2/bld/README.md

 ./bld compile
 ```

-The project has an Intellij IDEA project structure.
+The project has an IntelliJ IDEA project structure.
 You can just open it after all
 the dependencies were downloaded and peruse the code.